MPCA sends PolyMet revised permit documents for EPA review

-The public comment period for the draft air permit for PolyMet’s NorthMet project closed on March 16, 2018.
-The MPCA is currently reviewing all comments and information received and will be preparing responses to comments.
-This process may result in changes to the draft permit that the MPCA proposes to issue including clarification of fugitive dust control management and recordkeeping and additional monitoring and recordkeeping requirements.
+The public comment period for the draft air quality permit for PolyMet’s NorthMet project closed on March 16, 2018.
+The MPCA has reviewed and considered all comments.
+This process has resulted in changes to the draft permit that the MPCA proposes to issue including clarification of fugitive dust control management and recordkeeping and additional monitoring and recordkeeping requirements.

-Links to the public notice, draft permit, and the technical support document are provided below.
+Public notice, draft permit, and technical support documents:

 PolyMet Air Quality Permit Public Notice

 Draft TSD for Air Emissions Permit No. 13700345-101

 Draft TSD Attachments for Air Emissions Permit No. 13700345-101

 Permit application submitted

 On August 24, 2017, PolyMet submitted an air permit application to the Minnesota Pollution Control Agency (MPCA) for its proposed NorthMet project in northeastern Minnesota.
 The information contained in these documents helps the MPCA determine which state and federal requirements apply and develop conditions for a permit that ensures the project can meet applicable laws and requirements.
 During this process it is normal for MPCA technical staff to request additional information from the applicant.

 Overview of PolyMet’s air permit (aq5-36q) (Feb 2018)